Short-term training effects on myocardial and arterial function in obese individuals, with and without the metabolic syndrome

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Baynard, Tracy, "Short-term training effects on myocardial and arterial function in obese individuals, with and without the metabolic syndrome" (2007).
 Teaching and Leadership - Dissertations.
-Paper 20.
+20.